Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel

-Priorly given analyses firmly demonstrate the need for fresh perspective in the realm of HVL flow pattern transition theory.
-Combined with the observed transitory flow pattern described above, two elements of reasoning suggest that a novel paradigm for the slug-annular boundary can be construed through incorporation of the bubble centring phenomenon: 1) deterioration of existing mechanistic models' predictive capacity when applied to the slug-annular boundary, positively proportional to $\muL$ and 2) an empirically verifiable connection between full-centring and increasing-$\muL$.
+Priorly shown analyses firmly demonstrate the need for fresh perspective in the realm of HVL flow pattern transition theory.
+Combined with the empiric transitory flow pattern noted above, two elements of reasoning suggest that a novel paradigm for the slug-annular boundary can be construed through incorporation of the bubble centring phenomenon: 1) deterioration of existing mechanistic models' predictive capacity when applied to the slug-annular boundary, positively proportional to $\muL$, and 2) an empirically verifiable connection between full-centring and increasing-$\muL$.
 A unique theoretical framework\textemdash designed particularly for HVL-containing systems\textemdash is derived here qualitatively.
 Two key mechanisms, both related to elongated bubble dynamics, are invoked:

 \begin{enumerate} \item[]\textbf{Detachment:} initiation of long bubble centring \item[]\textbf{Coalescence:} establishment of bulk gas continuity \end{enumerate}

 Figure \ref{fig:24} illustrates the theory using four snapshots of an identical pipe and fluid configuration wherein liquid input $\uLS$ is fixed and gas supply $\uGS$ increases incrementally starting from \Circled{1}.
 All four $\uGS$-cases exist under temporal development with stratified flow near the PCV inlet (not shown).
 At some arbitrary distance beyond the inlet, an interfacial instability occurs which, in all instances, triggers the manifestation of non-centred slug flow for differing lengths of pipe.
 As such, the left-most elongated bubble in \Circled{1} to \Circled{4} represents the first spatial appearance of slug flow.
 Evolution is as follows: